Jabra Engage 65 Stereo / Mono: Serious Business Headsets

 PeakStop™ eliminates sudden sound spikes.
 If the person on the other side experiences an abrupt loss of connection or similar, your ears will be spared the glitchy noises.

 On the other hand, IntelliTone™ 2.0 balances a relatively stable sound curve.
 The way it works is that it maintains average sound levels below predefined thresholds throughout the day.
-These thresholds may amount to 50, 60, 85 dBs.
+These thresholds may amount to 50, 60, or 85 dBs.

 The major practical outcome as a result of this improvement: Up to 3 times more users can work within the same office.